AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Access Modifiers.md

 write out the accessor to maintain clean, readable code.

 ## Public
 Public members have no restrictions and can be accessed by any code, inside and outside of the class.
-Classes, properties, and methods are often public.
+Methods are often public.
 ```
 #include <iostream>
 #include <string>